Registry Guide

 - Install the deployed contract locally:

-stellar registry create-alias my-token
+stellar registry create-alias unverified/my-token-instance

 - Use the installed contract with